Sanjay-Shr/DevOps_Challenge/README.md

 - This foundation will help avoid issues and make the upcoming development smoother.
 - From tomorrow, I will begin building and integrating the project components.

+### Day 52 — Project Setup Summary

+- Began setting up a Django + NGINX + MySQL project using Docker.
+- Created the Dockerfile for the Django backend from scratch.
+- Wrote the `docker-compose.yml` file to manage all three services.
+- Prepared folder structure for backend, NGINX, and MySQL volumes.
+- Planned service communication and networking.
+- Ready to integrate and test the containers in the next phase.

 ---

 ## How to Use This Repo